Master Instructional Strategies

 Individuals with Disabilities Education Act of 2004 (IDEA) and No Child Left Behind Act (NCLB, 2001) advocate the use of interventions and instruction based on defensible research.
 Both the No Child Left Behind legislation (NCLB, 2001) and the Individuals with Disabilities Education Improvement Act (2004) focus on the quality of instruction received by students in the general education setting and both hold campuses accountable for results.
 This legislation serves as a stimulus for the development of the Master Instructional Strategies flip chart.
 Researchers stress the importance of accountability and assessment due to the increased focus in the legislation of the No Child Left Behind Act.
 Ernst, Miller, Robinson and Tilly (2005) note how critical it is that appropriate evaluative measures and intervention practices be in place for students who are not performing at the expected standard.

 There are several reasons for a campus to apply the strategies and/or interventions in this flip chart.
 This educational tool serves as a resource to assist teachers as they serve struggling learners.
 Integrating these strategies and sound practices into the educational environment enables teachers to ensure high-quality instruction and intensified intervention in classrooms at any level.
 Perhaps referrals to special education can be reduced or become more accurate when classroom instruction is designed with such practices delivered on a consistent basis.
-The abundance of strategies provides instructional choices for teachers and varied opportunities to meet the complex needs that exist in each classroom.

 The content of the Master Instructional Strategies Flip Chart offers a multitude of intervention strategies that can be readily implemented with identified students who are not achieving due to specific academic and/or behavior concerns.
 Other strategies are designed to effectively teach for any student, no matter what the subject might be.
 A campus identifies the specific area of need and selects an intervention or a strategy that is deemed appropriate.
 Support for teaching and learning is offered through this product so no student waits until failure to receive appropriate instruction and intervention.